BumblebeeBat/FlyingFox/docs/lightning_consensus.md

 Lightning Consensus
 ===================

-A cryptocurrency is money built out of software that is difficult to counterfeit.
+A cryptocurrency is money built out of software.

 The consensus protocol is the rules that participants must obey to participate in a cryptocurrency.
 The rules are carefully chosen so that it is expensive to control money that you don't own.
 The most popular cryptocurrency consensus protocols today are of the proof-of-work variety.
 Other proposals are: delegated proof-of-stake, various security bond proof of stakes, byzantine fault tolerant algorithms, and coin-age proof of stake.
 Lightning Consensus is a new consensus protocol proposed in this paper.
 It is designed to be less expensive to operate than the existing methods, and more scalable.